VinGarcia/ksql/README.md

 - `"postgres"`
 - `"sqlite3"`

-### Why KissORM?
+### Why KissSQL?

 > Note: If you want numbers see our Benchmark section below

-KissORM was created to fill a hole between the complexity we find in the tools I've seen so far, namely:
+KissSQL was created to fill a hole between the complexity we find in the tools I've seen so far, namely:

 - ORMs such as `GORM` that do a lot and have literally hundreds